-The Chinese New Year will be celebrated on February 16th, and the country continues to take firm steps in its goal, proclaimed by its government, to become the world technological leader before 2050.
+The Chinese New Year will be celebrated on February 16th, and the country continues to take firm steps in its goal, proclaimed by its government, to become the world technological leader before 2050

 I have to admit that my relationship with China is about love and hate.
 One of those feelings that produces a strange, complicated and hard to break balance.
 For those of us who work in technology, it is easy to learn to love the Asian giant even though ghosts such as child exploitation, wage inequality, or theft of intellectual property overflow our heads.

-It is easy to be overwhelmed if we measure China by the numbers: 1.3 billion people, 8 million university graduates a year (twice as many as the US), 14,000 new companies registered in a day, more than 180 million Smartphones manufactured per month, etc. With these magnitudes, one would think that all we can do is just wait for China to displace gradually the rest of technological superpowers.
+It is easy to be overwhelmed if we measure China by the numbers: 1.3 billion people, 8 million university graduates a year (twice as many as the US), 14,000 new companies registered in a day, more than 180 million Smartphones manufactured per month, etc. With these magnitudes, one would think that all we can do is just wait for China to gradually displace the rest of the technological superpowers.
 However, there are some important challenges that the country has to overcome and that can jeopardize the ambitious plans of its government.

 The technological challenge: going from “Made in China” to “Designed in China”

-The Chinese government is putting measures to solve these problems, such as encouraging the presentation of patents or pursuing more harshly cases of intellectual property infringement.
+The Chinese government is putting measures to solve these problems, such as encouraging the presentation of patents or more harshly pursuing cases of intellectual property infringements.
 As a result, some experts have begun to identify a phenomenon of change called “China’s Innovation Miracle”, a movement led by technology companies such as Xiaomi, WeChat or Alibaba, capable of generating unique and quality products.
 Even so, there are still a few years left for this culture of innovation to be transmitted to all sectors and, most importantly, to the traditional Chinese educational system.

 The political challenge: demolish China’s “cyber-wall”

 This limitation on access to foreign information and services has been one of the biggest investment projects of the Chinese Government.
-Analogous to the physical “Great Wall” that was built in the 5th Century to protect China from foreign invasion, the great “cyber-wall” was erected in 1997 to preserve the sovereignty of the Chinese population.
+Analogous to the physical “Great Wall” that was built in the 5th Century to protect China from foreign invasions, the great “cyber-wall” was erected in 1997 to preserve the sovereignty of the Chinese population.
 As its leader, Deng Xiaoping said: “if you open the window for fresh air, flies might come in as well “.

 The controversy has reached such a point that products from leading companies such as Huawei or ZTE have been banned in the US.
-China should be able to demonstrate to the international community its capability of developing “backdoors-less” products, so that confidence can be reestablished.
+China should be able to demonstrate to the international community its capability of developing “backdoors-less” products so that confidence can be reestablished.
 This is the only way the country will be able to enter markets where it does not currently have access.